Client:

 The printed version of the magazine needed a redesign and refresh that kept the high standard and strengthened the brand's identity, differentiating the publication from its competitors.

-My task as Art and Creative Director was to create a compelling visual identity and editorial design that spoke to a target interested in art, design, fashion, and luxury, turning each issue into almost a coffee table magazine to be collected.
-It was also to use storytelling as a tool to reinforce the brand's identity and to create a consistent style and tone of voice for the publication across different platforms.
+My task as Art and Creative Director was to create a compelling visual identity using storytelling and editorial design as tools to reinforce the brand's identity and to establish a consistent style and tone of voice for the publication across different platforms, while following the international branding guidelines.

-To achieve that, I worked on creating clean and appealing layouts, mood boards with striking photographs, and effective use of typography.
-To improve the readers' experience, we changed the glossy regular paper to a heavy bond type, only for the lifestyle section of the publication.
+To achieve this, I focused on creating clean and appealing layouts, mood boards featuring striking photographs, and effective typography usage.
+To enhance the readers' experience, we changed the glossy regular paper to a heavy bond type, specifically for the lifestyle section of the publication.
 These different textures made the magazine feel heavier and more unique, without compromising the printing expenses.

 credits